Ericson2314/rust-papers/README.md

     LV, lv: Tᵢ;
     LV, lv: BorrowedMut<'a, Tₒ>;
     LC, 'a
-    ⊢ ref('a, unique, lv): &mut<'a, Tᵢ, Borrowed<'a, Tₒ>>
+    ⊢ ref('a, unique, lv): &mut<'a, Tᵢ, BorrowedMut<'a, Tₒ>>
 ```
-As I said earlier, we change the type of the lvalue to the residule type, ahead of a value of that type actually being written to the reference.
+As I said earlier, we change the type of the lvalue to the residual type, ahead of a value of that type actually being written to the reference.
 That is manifested as `lv: BorrowedMut<'a, T₀>` in the output lvalue context.
-One thing I didn't mention, and I didn't initially expect, is that the residule type would *also* be borrowed.
+One thing I didn't mention, and I didn't initially expect, is that the residual type would *also* be borrowed.
-The reason for this is that when reborrowing an indeterminate number of time (e.g. when descending through a tree), it is impossible to keep all intermediate references around, for that would take an indeterminate number of lvalues.
+The reason for this is that when reborrowing an indeterminate number of times (e.g. when descending through a tree), it is impossible to keep all intermediate references around, for that would take an indeterminate number of lvalues.
 As the deref rule will make far clearer, this allows intermediate references to be dropped.
 Note finally that because one can borrow an lvalue without taking a reference, this doesn't constrain consumers who don't reborrow the reference.

 And the last prerequisite, projections.
 Projections are rustc's umbrella concept for getting lvalues from lvalues.
-Examples include (primitive) array indexing, fields access, and deref.
+Examples include (primitive) array indexing, field access, and deref.
 ```
 Projection, prj ::= 'deref'
 LValue,     lv  ::= 'ret_slot' | Static | Local | Param
                  |  Projection(LValue)
 ```
-Deref is all we need concern ourselves with for now.
+Deref is all we need to concern ourselves with for now.

 Ok, finally everything is in place to introduce the deref rule.
-This rule is at the heart of what references do, and perhaps take the least expected form.
+This rule is at the heart of what references do, and perhaps takes the least expected form.
 Considering that projections extract lvalues from lvalues, one might think the deref rule would look like:
 ```
-LV ⊢ lv: &<'a, Tᵢ, Tₒ>
+LV ⊢ lv: &mut<'a, Tᵢ, Tₒ>
 ──────────────────────
 LV ⊢ deref(lv) : Tᵢ
 ```
 or similarly:
 ```
 ──────────────────────────────────────
-LV, lv: &<'a, Tᵢ, Tₒ> ⊢ deref(lv) : Tᵢ
+LV, lv: &mut<'a, Tᵢ, Tₒ> ⊢ deref(lv) : Tᵢ
 ```
 This, however, breaks because node introducers themselves (e.g. assign) "change" the lvalue context (i.e. nodes' successors often take a different lvalue context than the nodes themselves).
 Those changes need to be propagated back to types of the references being dereferenced.